microsoft/TailwindTraders/Documents/DemoScripts/Managing backend with Azure Kubernetes Service (AKS)/Readme.md

     ![website](Images/loadunsafescripts.png)

-## Walkthrough: Virtual Nodes
+## Walkthrough: Virtual Nodes (Optional)

- 1. In the **Azure portal**, go to your **AKS cluster** and click on the **Scale** tab.
+ 1. When you create a Kubernetes Service in the **Azure portal**, you can go to your **AKS cluster** and click on the **Scale** tab.
 In AKS, you can easily control the scale of Kubernetes cluster.
 You can see how many cores, memory is consumed.
 But if you think of an event like Black Friday this number can actually be extremely daunting.
 If you set this number too high you are going be paying for resources that you are not using.
 But if you set it too low your website is going to get overwhelmed and you are going to lose sales.

     ![](Images/aksscale.gif)